ludbb/secp256k1-py/README.md

 ##### Instantiation parameters

 - `privkey=None` - generate a new private key if None, otherwise load a private key.
-- `raw=False` - if `True`, it is assumed that `privkey` is in the DER format, otherwise the raw bytes are used as is.
+- `raw=True` - if `True`, it is assumed that `privkey` is just a sequence of bytes, otherwise it is assumed that it is in the DER format.
 This is not used when `privkey` is not specified.
 - `flags=secp256k1.ALL_FLAGS` - see Constants.

 ##### Methods and instance attributes